jmathanim

 03ImportedGeogebra

-Not bad, is it?
+Not bad, right?
 Note that axis and object labels are not imported.
 And that’s it!
 Well, not really.
 If you want to animate elements or simply access them, you can use the original names that these objects had in Geogebra.
 For example, to access point A, you can use the command

 gl.get("A");